verestv/Data_Engineering/README.md

 ## 8. Loading Data into SQL Tables

 Each CSV file is loaded into its corresponding SQL table using `LOAD DATA INFILE`.
-(Exact commands are in the SQL file.)
+(Exact commands are in the SQL file load_all.sql)

 It is better to run these commands one by one directly in MySQL to monitor the loading of each table.
 Log in to MySQL inside the container with: